OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Deep Learning

 Deep learning such as deep nets, convolutional neural networks or recurrent neural networks are similar to Multilayer Perceptrons but have multiple hidden layers that aim to learn latent representations useful for prediction.
-In a separate [vignette](https://ohdsi.github.io/PatientLevelPrediction/articles/BuildingDeepLearningModels.html) in the [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) package we describe these models and hyper-parameters in more detail.
+In a separate [vignette](https://ohdsi.github.io/PatientLevelPrediction/articles/BuildingDeepLearningModels.html) in the [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) package we describe these models and hyper-parameters in more detail. \index{deep learning} \index{convolutional neural network} \index{recurrent neural networks}

 ### Other algorithms